 We are here to help answer any questions you may have about advancing your real estate career.

 Everything You Need to Know to Get Your Real Estate Managing Broker License in Illinois

 Deciding to promote your responsibilities from an Illinois broker to a managing broker is a huge decision.
 We’ve collected some of the most frequently asked questions below to help ease your transition from broker to managing broker.

 How long does it take to get an Illinois real estate managing broker license?

-If you have a broker license and meet the two out of three year requirement, it is assumed you have completed the 90 Broker Pre-License requirement and you will only be required to take an additional 45 hours to include a 30-hour course, Managing Broker Pre-license Topics and a 15-hour Managing Broker Pre-license Applied Management and Supervision Interactive course.
+If you have a broker license and have been practicing for two out of three years, it is assumed that you have completed the 90 hours of broker pre-licensing requirement and you will only be required to take an additional 45 hours of education.
+Those hours include the 30-hour Managing Broker Pre-license Topics course and the 15-hour Managing Broker Pre-license Applied Management and Supervision Interactive course.

 Which states does Illinois have real estate license reciprocity?

 Colorado, Connecticut, Florida, Georgia, Indiana, Iowa, Nebraska, Kentucky, South Dakota, Wisconsin.